livingdocsIO/documentation/README.md

 as detailed documentation of the various parts Livingdocs consists of.

-#### Glossary

-A list of [terms and definitions](./glossary/glossary.md) you will encounter in this documentation.

-#### Walkthroughs

-Getting Started:

-- Publish a design
-- Add a component to a design
-- Create users

-Advanced Development Tips:

-- Getting started with local development
-- link local dependencies
-- run a local editor with a remote server

 #### Concepts

 Get an overview over the [general concepts used in Livingdocs](./concepts).

+A list of [terms and definitions](./concepts/glossary.md) you will encounter in this documentation.

 #### Reference Docs